This information is intended for use by health professionals

 In appendectomy and post-operative medication for elective colonic surgery.

-Adults and children over 10 years: 1 gram suppository inserted into the rectum two hours before surgery and repeated at eight hourly intervals until oral medication (200 to 400 mg three times daily) can be given to complete a seven day course.
+Adults and children over 10 years: 1 g suppository inserted into the rectum two hours before surgery and repeated at eight hourly intervals until oral medication (200 – 400 mg three times daily) can be given to complete a seven day course.

 If rectal medication is necessary after the third post-operative day, the frequency of administration should be reduced to 12 hourly.

-Children (5-10 years): 500 mg suppositories administered as for adults until oral medication (3.7 to 7.5 mg/kg bodyweight three times daily) becomes possible.
+Children (5 – 10 years): 500 mg suppositories administered as for adults until oral medication (3.7 - 7.5 mg/kg bodyweight three times daily) becomes possible.

-Known hypersensitivity to nitroimidazoles, metronidazole or any of the excipients.
+Known hypersensitivity to nitroimidazoles, metronidazole or any of the excipients listed in section 6.1.

 Metronidazole has no direct activity against aerobic or facultative anaerobic bacteria.
 Regular clinical and laboratory monitoring (especially leucocyte count) are advised if administration of Flagyl for more than 10 days is considered to be necessary and patients should be monitored for adverse reactions, such as peripheral or central neuropathy (such as paresthesia, ataxia, dizziness, convulsive seizures).